damianoduranti/LLMknowextra/README.md

 1. **API keys:** Duplicate ```config/api_keys.json.example``` to ```config/api_keys.json``` and fill in your actual API keys.
 2. **nuXmv setup:** Download the [nuXmv](https://nuxmv.fbk.eu/) and place the nuXmv executable inside the ```nuXmv/bin``` directory.

+> **Note:** On Apple Silicon devices, nuXmv may require the x86 version of the GMP library.
+Follow these steps to install it:
+> 1. Install Homebrew for x86:
+> Open Terminal and run the following command to install the x86 version of Homebrew in /usr/local (native ARM installation is in /opt/brew):
+> ```bash arch -x86_64 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"```
+> 2. Install GMP for x86:
+> After the x86 Homebrew installation is complete, install GMP by executing:
+> ```bash arch -x86_64 /bin/bash -c "/usr/local/bin/brew install gmp"```

 ## Usage